1 Bonnie Heights Rd, Manhasset, NY 11030 | (516) 627-5000

 Good Afternoon, I wanted to provide status of Altice’s efforts to restore services to Long Island communities.
 Altice has teams deployed around the clock in your communities to restore services as quickly as possible.
 We have made significant progress in restoring services, with the percentage of customers on Long Island without service due to the storm falling from more than 33% immediately following the storm to less than 4% today.
 However we will continue working diligently to ensure all our customers have their services restored, and I will do my best to provide more granular information on the status of customers in individual communities as soon as possible.
 Below is additional information for you to share with your constituents relating to our services.
 Specifically, below are: 1) Trouble Shooting Tips for customers on Service Restoration, 2) Ways for Customers to Contact Us to Report Service Issues, and 3) Information on how to Request Credits.
 Service Restoration: Trouble Shooting Tips Once power has been restored to your home, your Optimum services should be back up and running.
 If you experienced a loss of power, it is best to restart your equipment using the following steps: Unplug your equipment from … Read more

-Web Design & Development by Logic Web Media
+Long Island Web Design by Logic Web Media